About

-By the 1830s this room was a female domain, used primarily by the women of the house for activities deemed appropriate, like reading or painting.
+By the 1830s, the drawing room was a female domain, used primarily by the women of the house for activities deemed appropriate, like reading or painting.
 There was also a growing interest in interior design, with a number of influential publications giving advice.

 It is mid-afternoon and a mother and her daughters are gathered in the drawing room.